Propagation of Chaos for reflecting diffusions with local-time dependent noise: Diffusions with local time dependent noise

-\end{theorem} \begin{remark} Note that, as a stochastic integral with respect to Brownian motion, $X$ is a martingale. \end{remark} The proof of Theorem \ref{theorem:strong_existence_sec3} essentially follows from the results in Section \ref{sec:integ_constr}. \begin{proof} Almost every Brownian path is continuous, hence we can construct the pair $(x^{(n)}_B, L^{(n)})$ by replacing $f$ in equation \eqref{def_x_f_n} pathwise with the Brownian motion $B$.
-From Lemma \ref{lemma:lemma1} (vi), $x_B^{(n)}$ is the stochastic integral with respect to Brownian motion:
+\end{prop} The proof of Theorem \ref{theorem:strong_existence_sec3} essentially follows from the results in Section \ref{sec:integ_constr}. \begin{proof} Almost every Brownian path is continuous, hence we can construct the pair $(x^{(n)}_B, L^{(n)})$ by replacing $f$ in equation \eqref{def_x_f_n} pathwise with the Brownian motion $B$.
+From Lemma \ref{lemma:lemma1} (vii), $x_B^{(n)}$ is the stochastic integral with respect to Brownian motion: